 I (Grant) used to say this was my favorite bike of all time, but right now it’s tied with a few others--the new Atlantis being the most obvious.
 I don’t think a better-riding bike is possible.
 I know I can't design one.

 There are three new sizes, just arbitrary changes.
 A 60cm, with a single top tube.
 The 58 with double top tubes went to a 57, single top tube.
-The 55 which never had a second top tube, but is now a 54.
+The 55, which never had a second top tube, is now a 54.
 None of the other dimensions on either bike changed.
 The down tubes got about two-thirds of an ounce lighter, by shortening the butt.
 It’s still plenty long.
 These Appaloosas are slightly lighter, but that’s not an upgrade, just a fact.
 And they still are super stout, not wimpy.

 We'll help you pick the perfect parts for your bike, and you'll get the only bike you'll ever want to ride.
 We can assemble it custom and perfect for you.
-You don't need to know anything except the kind of riding you do, and then answer a few easy preference questions.
+You don't need to know anything except the kind of riding you do and answer a few easy preference questions.
 This is a bike you'll ride before any other.